jae0/adapt/README.md

 - ![Yukon](./inst/doc/Yukon/README.md)

 These assessments would be better for smaller areal units as they would make management decisions more relevant.
-This is because dynamics in one city or rural area is like very different from others, even if they are found in the same province.
-I do not have the computing resources to go to a finer scale.
+This is because dynamics in a city or a rural area is like very different and there are likely spatial variations depending upon how connected each town is to neighbouring areas.
+They are however, a demonstration of approach and functionality, for when the next wave of Covid-19 or similar disease strikes.

-NOTE 1: These results are generated from an automated process.
-There might be problems due to unforeseen issues.

-NOTE 2: Computations for some provinces such Ontario and Quebec, however, take quite a bit of time to complete on my poor laptop; I will update these when I can.

 ---